A. Recording and Verification

 Tagging University Equipment

 Upon the issuance of a purchase order for equipment equal to or greater than $5,000, the Fixed Assets Manager initiates an equipment decal and information sheet, and forwards the decal and information to the University department ultimately receiving the equipment.
-Upon receipt, the department equipment liaison affixes the decal to the equipment, completes the decal information sheet and returns it to the Fixed Assets Manager, Accounting Services, Administrative Services Building.
+Upon receipt, the department equipment liaison affixes the decal to the equipment, completes the decal information sheet and returns it to the Fixed Assets Manager.

 Annual Inventory Verification

-After the fiscal year has been closed, the Fixed Assets Manager will email Business Officers a PDF and/or excel copy of the Budget Center’s detailed equipment inventory listing of items valued equal to or greater than $5,000.
-The Business Officers are responsible for the distribution of the inventory listing to departmental equipment liaisons.
-Departmental equipment liaisons or their designated representative will be contacted by the Fixed Assets division and are responsible for assisting the Fixed Assets personnel with the annual inventory walk-through, certifying the location and usage of all items on the list.
+In September of each year the Fixed Assets Manager emails a letter to Business Officers and equipment liaisons, informing them of the yearly inventory verification of all departmental equipment acquired before the end of the previous fiscal year.
+Departmental equipment liaisons, or their designated representative, will be contacted by the Fixed Assets division and are responsible for assisting the Fixed Assets personnel with the annual inventory walk-through, certifying the location and usage of all items on the list.
 After completion of the walk-through, departmental liaisons or their representative sign the Annual Equipment Inventory Certification form verifying that the inventory has been completed.
 The Fixed Assets Manager will update the inventory details and send an amended inventory listing of completed departments and the signed Annual Equipment Inventory Certification form to the appropriate Business Office for their records.

-During the year each department is responsible for notifying the Fixed Assets Manager, Accounting Services, Administrative Services Building of changes of equipment location.
+During the year each, department is responsible for notifying the Fixed Assets Manager of changes of equipment location.